sunsibar/docs-software_devel/book/software_devel/99_docker/02_getting_started.md

 This will download and run an installer to prepare the SD card.

 Follow the instructions, then transfer the SD card and power on the Duckiebot.
+Your laptop should be connected to the same network as the Duckiebot.
+Alternately, wait a while for the Duckiebot to start up and connect to the Duckiebot Access Point.

-Wait for a minute, then visit the following URL:
+Wait for a minute or so, and then visit the following URL:

 `http://![DUCKIEBOT_NAME].local:9000/`

 You should be greeted by the Portainer web interface.
 This user-friendly web interface is the primary mechanism for interacting with a Duckiebot.

-Here you can see the list of running containers on your machine:
+From here you can see the list of running containers on your Duckiebot:

 <figure>
  <img src="pics/portainer.png"/>